 While child support can be a function of mathematics, cases where income isn’t easily defined such as trying to establish income for the self-employed, unemployed, or under-employed can be complex.
 There are other support issues that are important, such as medical expenses, activity expenses and claiming the children for tax purposes.

 Child Support Can Be Modified

-If you feel the support being paid is no longer the correct amount, contact the legal team at Lewis and Matthews P.C.
+If you feel the support being paid is no longer the correct amount, contact the child support Lawyers in Denver at Lewis & Matthews P.C.
 Modifications take time and the changed amount only begins on the date you filed the request.
 It is crucial to act quickly so that your child support payment reflects this change.

 Enforcement of Child Support in Colorado

 The most successful way to collect child support is by direct withholding from the obligated parent’s paycheck.
 A child support order can require the employer to withhold the money that is ordered for child support, and send it to the family support registry.

 Colorado courts take the failure to pay child support very seriously, and the state offers numerous ways to collect overdue payments from delinquent parents.
 Ensure you get the correct information by sorting out your financials with a child support lawyer in Denver to prevent any issues.